Monday, August 01, 2011

 Without a Slur: STAR OF MIDNIGHT (1935)

-Of STAR OF MIDNIGHT, Classic Movie Ramblings' Dfordoom notes "The plot is fiendishly complicated, perhaps even too complicated, but these sorts of 30s mysteries rely mostly on style, witty dialogue and classy acting so it doesn’t do to get too stressed out about following every one of the countless plot twists."
-And I'm glad he notes that.
-Ramble on, brother!
-I used to use to go to sleep watching this film on a blurry VHS back in the 1990s, when my drinking was at its most Wagnerian.
-With its rambling, dull plot, the film knocked me out like a feather with a crowbar behind it.
-Only now, after 35 viewings, can I actually follow the machinations.
-As for rapport, I even prefer even the breezy B-movie bondng between Tom Conway and his various lady taxi drivers in the Falcon films (worth checking out!) to Powell's vain attempts to be scintillating with Rogers' clothes horse buzzkill.
+And the success of the THIN MAN movies was something anyone who could afford to rent William Powell from MGM wanted to duplicate, even if they couldn't get Myrna Loy for his co-star.
+Of one example, STAR OF MIDNIGHT, Classic Movie Ramblings' Dfordoom notes "The plot is fiendishly complicated, perhaps even too complicated, but these sorts of 30s mysteries rely mostly on style, witty dialogue and classy acting so it doesn’t do to get too stressed out about following every one of the countless plot twists."
+And I'm glad he notes that because I used to use to go to sleep watching this film on a blurry VHS back in the 1990s, when my drinking was at its most Wagnerian.
+With its rambling, dull plot, the film knocked me out like a feather with a Harpo crowbar behind it.
+Only now, after 35 viewings, can I actually follow most of it.
+As for rapport, I even prefer even the breezy B-movie bonding between Tom Conway and his various lady taxi drivers in the Falcon films to Powell's futile attempts to be scintillating with Rogers' clothes horse post-code buzzkill.

-Without Loy, STAR OF MIDNIGHT can only remind us of the lonely feeling of being stuck in a relationship with someone who desperately wants us for a life partner, and we have no better offers at the moment, no pressing engagements, and we're too drunk and/or lazy and/or weak-willed to resist them.
-This is certainly borne out in the late night presence of Vivien Oakland (left) as one of Powell's former lovers, who bursts in to get information, stays to flirt, and forces Powell to give the old 'what's done is done lets be friends' speech (later it turns out she's slept with half the suspects).
-This is subtle insight, as she clearly didn't win Powell for her beauty, sporting instead a Margaret Dumont-ish height and imperiousness (she was in a lot of Laurel and Hardy films, I hear, no doubt getting the pie in the face treatment for her troubles).
+This is certainly borne out in the late night presence of murder suspect Vivien Oakland (left) as one of Powell's former lovers, who bursts in to get information, stays to flirt, and forces Powell to give the old "what's done is done, lets just be friends" speech (later it turns out she's slept with half the other suspects).
+Oakland's matronly carriage offers subtle insight into this beaten-down Powell's weakness for low-hanging-fruit, as she clearly didn't seduce him with her lithesome beauty, sporting instead a Margaret Dumont-ish height and imperiousness (she was in a lot of Laurel and Hardy films, pie-faced, no doubt).

-Poor William Powell.
-He seems adrift in this RKO alternate reality (he was loaned out by MGM basically in order for the rival studio to rip off an MGM product), as if he had no one to eat lunch with between takes and is afraid to ask where the phone is.
-The way Jean Paul Belmondo seemed alone and adrift in PIERROT LE FOU, knowing he could never compete with the camera for Anna Karina's affections, so too Powell seems alone and adrift in STAR.
-Ginger nags about his lack of interest in marriage, answering her own question in the incessant way she asks it and he's too sorrowful and bewildered to realize he needs to dump her to the curb with the quickness.
+And that's the thing.... poor William Powell seems so lost and sad in this RKO alternate reality (he was on loan from MGM), it's as if he had no one to eat lunch with between takes and was afraid to ask even where the commissary was.
+Jean Paul Belmondo seemed similarly alone and adrift in PIERROT LE FOU, knowing he could never compete with the camera for Anna Karina's affections, so too Powell seems alone and adrift in STAR.
+Ginger nags about his lack of interest in marriage--answering her own question via her incessant hammering-- but he's too sorrowful and bewildered to resist much longer.
+He needs to cheat or something, or get a crowbar to pry her off him.
+Or hop on an outgoing freighter, suddenly and without leaving a forwarding address.

 Meanwhile at least two people in the murder mystery are never even seen and a lot of the action takes place off camera.
-What we get instead of what we should aret those notorious post-code 'domesticities.'
-We come to know in great detail every domestic breakfast in Powell's chambers and where Rogers slept that night (in the butler's room).
-There's lot of virginal white bouquets, and if someone's going to get semi-naked and take a shower under a police grilling, it's going to have to be Powell and not Ginger.
-Powell's so pussywhipped the butler has to practically prod him into drinking with any kind of heroic gusto.
+What we get instead are those suffocating post-code 'domesticities.'
+We come to know in great detail every domestic breakfast in Powell's chambers and where Rogers slept that night (in the butler's room) so the censors can relax.
+There's lot of virginal white bouquets around and if someone's going to get semi-naked and take a shower under a police grilling it's going to have to be Powell and not Ginger.
+In fact Powell's so pussywhipped the butler has to practically prod him into drinking with any kind of heroic gusto.
 STAR OF MIDNIGHT indeed!
-They all but have a 10 o'clock curfew.
+Rogers all but enforces a nine o'clock curfew.

-The big eerie possibility might be though that this mismatched pair are truly in love, and that's why they put up with this draggy amount of magnetic repulsion and symbolic social castration they bring to the mix.
-Sometimes the only way your friends know you've finally found love is when you seem happy in a way you haven't before, and by contrast your old joviality and free-wheeling bachelorhood is suddenly remembered as forced and a little desperate, as if you had to keep the drinks and murder clues going full throttle lest your shaking hands, slurred speech and steady loss of coordination overtake you and force you to wake up where you left off --still hanging off that same old ledge, like the future VERTIGO's Jimmy Stewart, dreading the tediously life-affirming vortex that is marriage... to Midge.
+The big eerie possibility might be, and I dread saying it, that this mismatched pair are truly in love, and that's why they put up with this draggy repulsion.
+Sometimes the only way your friends know you've finally found love is when you seem happy in your despair and by contrast your old joviality and free-wheeling bachelorhood seems, in hindsight, forced and a little desperate, as if you had to keep the drinks and murder clues going full throttle lest your shaking hands, slurred speech and total loss of coordination drag you down to that same old ledge, like VERTIGO's Jimmy Stewart, fighting against the tediously life-affirming gravity vortex that is marriage... to Midge.
+Good old...

 Post a Comment